polkadot-fellows/Evaluations/argument/claravanstaden/0007-claravanstaden-2026-01-retention-rank-2.md

 ## Argument

-Over the last 3 months, my contributions have been focused on Snowbridge V2 off-chain work and parachain integration, relayer decentralization, Polkadot SDK maintenance, and active code review across the Snowbridge and Polkadot ecosystem.
+The key themes of the last 3 months have been operational efficiency and keeping Snowbridge secure.
+My contributions have spanned Snowbridge V2 off-chain work and parachain integration, relayer infrastructure optimization, security triage and active code review across the Snowbridge and Polkadot ecosystem, as well as continuing to work on the Polkadot social recovery demo app, to expand my contributions outside of Snowbridge.

 ### Relayer Decentralization